Mentoring Graduate Students

 Professional and Personal Development

 In addition to working with a student to develop teaching and research skills, the mentoring relationship is likely to involve helping the protégé develop the skills necessary to succeed professionally.
-Traditionally, a large percentage of graduate students have chosen to pursue careers in academia (although this is changing) [need reference], so the professional mentoring of graduate students has most often been conceptualized as helping protégés develop as junior colleagues.
+Traditionally, a large percentage of graduate students have chosen to pursue careers in academia (although this is changing), so the professional mentoring of graduate students has most often been conceptualized as helping protégés develop as junior colleagues.

 Chapter 3 from Advisor, Teacher, Role Model, Friend (NAP, 1997) discusses the role of the mentor as a career advisor in science and engineering disciplines.